Server Side Validation

 1. Sign in to your site

-3. Select the form you want to validate Select form.
+3. Select the form you want to validate Select a Form to be validated after searching.

-5. Select Custom URL or Hosted API and add a custom URL or a hosted API endpoint to the form Custom URL or hosted API.
+5. Select Custom URL or Hosted API and add a custom URL or a hosted API endpoint to the form The Custom URL and Hosted API buttons highlighted in the Validation section.

 • URL: Provide the URL for the specific API endpoint that you want the form to validate against